Cordarrelle Patterson Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Recent Performances

-- Patterson put together a 35-yard rushing performance in last week's matchup with the Panthers, carrying the ball nine times.
+- Last week against the Panthers, Patterson picked up 35 yards on nine carries.

-- He put up 37 yards on five receptions and caught one touchdown pass.
+- He also hauled in five passes for 37 yards and scored one touchdown through the air.

-- During his last three games, Patterson has piled up 37 carries for 149 yards (49.7 per game) and one touchdown.
+- During his last three games, Patterson has rushed for 149 yards (49.7 per game) on 37 carries with one touchdown.

 Patterson's Atlanta Teammates